I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 An EMS device is an Electrical Muscle Stimulator.
 This machine will send an electrical current to your muscles to make them contract.
 As a result, your muscles can become stronger and, if you are bed-ridden or cannot do strenuous exercise, these contractions will help you get better faster.

-As you can see, EMS are different from TENS machines because they send messages to different recipients.
+As you can see, EMS is different from TENS machines because they send messages to different recipients.
 TENS models talk to your nerve cells, while EMS devices communicate with your muscles.

-Although their electrical impulses can also address your pain, EMS are primarily created for maintaining your muscle mass.
+Although their electrical impulses can also address your pain, EMS is primarily created for maintaining your muscle mass.